naotoo1/Beyond-Neural-Scaling/README.md

 # Beyond-Neural-Scaling
- Implementation of beyond nueral scaling beating power laws for both deep models and prototype-based model.
+ Implementation of beyond nueral scaling beating power laws for both deep models and prototype-based models.

  ## How to use